5 min read

 Conclusion

 Percussion instruments are the heart of the middle-eastern music.
-This is how the oriental beats and grooves fascinate the audience; thanks to these percussion instruments’ wide range of sounds.
+They create beats and grooves that fascinate the audiences, thanks to these percussion instruments' wide range of sounds.

 Although they are challenging to master, they are not complex instruments to learn and start playing.
 If you are also in love with these tones, you can start playing one of these instruments today!